swiftlang/swift-evolution/proposals/0000-Partially constrained protocols and generic types.md

 Currently if you have a protocol with associated types you cannot use it as a "normal" type.
 Like `SequenceType` it can only be used as generic constraint where you have to use `where` clauses instead of a simple `SequenceType<Int>`.

-`Where` clauses on associated types are also disallowed which allows for too much flexibility on types.
+`Where` clauses on associated types are also disallowed which allows for too much flexibility on these types.

 For example a node protocol: